vagnersabadi/vagnersabadi/README.md

 - 🔭 I’m currently working as a freelancer for different projects mainly using Angular and Ionic.
 - 🥇 Ionic Developer Specialist
+- 🥈 Angular Developer
+- 🥉 Flutter Developer Enthusiastic
+- 👀 Kotlin | KMP is loading...
 - 💬 Ask me about Ionic, Angular, Javascript, CSS, Flutter and NodeJS.
-- 👀 Kotlin | KMP is loading...